intentee/paddler.intentee.com/content/docs/introduction/installation.md

 ### Option 2: Build from source

 If your system is not supported by the pre-built binaries (or you just want to build it yourself), you can build Paddler from source.
+Paddler current MSRV is *1.88.0*.

 To do that, follow the steps: